michael-aguilar-web/michaelsite-v3/about.md

 # about

-hello I'm Michael aka Broccoli - I was previously a full-time degenerate sweaty gamer, but now I am a full-time mechanical engineer (GaTech 22') and part-time gamer among many other things.
+hello I'm Michael aka Broccoli - I was previously a full-time degenerate sweaty gamer, but now I am a full-time mechanical engineer (GaTech 22')

 I like doing things that get the brain juices flowing 🙂

 *discord: Broccoli\#6139*

-## things i currently spend my free time on
+## things I currently spend my free time on
 *ordered by avg time spent per week*
 - frc mentoring
 - going to the gym to channel my inner caveman
 - ---[^1] <!--wb-->
 - ---[^1] <!--at-->
 - games
-    - slowly learning chess so by the time i hit the retirement home i'll be the best one there
+    - slowly learning chess so by the time I hit the retirement home I'll be the best one there
     - riot mmo whenever that comes out
     - no other games because they all suck currently
 - ???